helsharif/soco-energy-demand-forecasting/README.md

 The modeling workflow is implemented as scripts so it can be rerun consistently and extended with additional models later.

 ---

-## Planned Next Steps

-* Refresh static dashboard exports when new MLflow runs are promoted
-* Add a concise portfolio interpretation of the final model comparison
-* Add selected forecast visualizations from the Streamlit dashboard to the README
-* Continue monitoring 48-hour horizon diagnostics for model weaknesses

----